spacetimeengineer/spacetimeengine/README.md

 # spacetime-toolkit
 A Python toolkit built using Sympy (A symbolic mathematics library) for exploring the Einstein field equations.
-This library is a free utility which enhances users with the ability to quickly work out the tedius calculations involved associated with the Einstein field equations.
-For any input metric tensor, all the Connection, Riemann, Ricci, Einsteinn & Stress-Ennergy coefficients can be computed.
+This library is a free utility which enhances users with the tools for quickly working out the tedius formulas associated with the Einstein field equations.
+For any input metric tensor, any or all coefficients associated with the connection, Riemann, Ricci, Einstein & stress-energy tensors can be computed.
 Run "example.py" to see for yourself

 What does it do?
 ================